Master of Professional Studies (MPS)

 Dairy Business Management

-Dairy business management is designed for individuals interested in gaining exposure to dairy business management in order to enhance their career potential in agribusiness.
-This specialization focuses on the methods and tools necessary to manage a dairy farm as a successful business.
+This focus area is designed for individuals interested in gaining exposure to dairy business management in order to enhance their career potential in agribusiness.
+Dairy Business Mmanagement focuses on the methods and tools necessary to manage a dairy farm as a successful business.

 MPS Student Profiles